Jonathan2251/lbd/source/gpu.rst

 In order to run ML (Machine Learning) efficiently, all platforms for ML on GPU/NPU implement scheduling SW both on graph compiler and runtime.
-If OpenCL can extend to support ML graph, then graph compiler such as TVM or Runtime from Open Source has chance to leverage the effort of scheduling SW from programmers [#paper-graph-on-opencl]_.
+**If OpenCL can extend to support ML graph, then graph compiler such as TVM or Runtime from Open Source have chance to leverage the effort of scheduling SW from programmers** [#paper-graph-on-opencl]_.
 Cuda graph is an idea  like this [#cuda-graph-blog]_ [#cuda-graph-pytorch]_ .